Why Choose IGEL OS for Federal IT Over Free Alternatives Like 10ZiG NOS | Zero Trust Ready Endpoint Security

 • ICAM and PKI Integration – native support for smart card authentication (PKCS#11) and frameworks such as Microsoft Entra ID, Okta, and Ping Identity.

-10ZiG NOS: Limited Federal Visibility
+10ZiG NOS: Limited Federal Compliance Posture

 10ZiG NOS does not publicly demonstrate conformance with these federal standards.
 While it supports smart card passthrough and Secure Boot, its federal compliance posture remains limited.